Woman with yellow shirt, standing in a plantation while holding green bananas.

 CARE and our partners help ensure children and their families have access to all nutrients they need to live full lives.

 Malnutrition has long-lasting effects on people’s lives.
-Nearly half of deaths among children under 5 years of age, globally, are linked to undernutrition.
-Poor nutrition weakens immunity, increases child illness, and lowers school performance.
+Nearly half of all deaths among children under 5 years of age globally are linked to undernutrition.
+Poor nutrition weakens immunity, increases childhood illness, and undermines learning and school performance.

-These effects continue into adulthood, limiting families’ incomes and even countries’ economies.
+These impacts often continue into adulthood, limiting families’ incomes and slowing national economic growth.

 We know what works to prevent, reduce, and treat malnutrition.
-This requires an integrated approach – from improving the quality, diversity, and safety of diets to influencing changes in health systems, food markets, and education.
+Success requires an integrated approach — from improving the quality, diversity, and safety of diets to strengthening health systems, food markets, and education.
+Investing in nutrition also delivers strong returns.
+According to the World Bank, every $1 invested in child nutrition can generate up to $23 in economic benefits.

-Healthy, well-nourished mothers and good diets for young children lead to strong growth and development.
-The first two years of life are especially important.
-When children receive nurturing care and diverse foods, their learning and productivity improve for life.
+Healthy, well-nourished mothers and good diets for young children are essential for strong growth and development.
+The first two years of life are especially critical.
+When children receive nurturing care and diverse, nutritious foods early on, their learning, health, and productivity improve for life.

-Even with strong evidence, building the right systems for good nutrition remains challenging.
-CARE and our partners work for a world where every child grows up with access to good nutrition (body getting the nutrients it needs) and healthy diets (eating a balanced variety of nutritious foods).
+CARE and our partners work toward a world where every child grows up with access to good nutrition — meaning their bodies can get and absorb the nutrients they need — and healthy diets that include a balanced variety of nutritious foods.

 Strengthening food systems

-This improves access to quality maternal and child nutrition care.
+so families can access to quality maternal and child nutrition care

 Preventing and treating acute malnutrition

-Our main focus is children under 5, who suffer irreversible impacts without the proper nutrients.
+especially among children under five who suffer irreversible impacts without the proper nutrients

 Our programs prioritize: